static-frame/static-frame/doc/source/articles/upgrade.rst

 _____________________________________________________________

-While Pandas permits arbitrary assignment, it does not manage the types of mutated arrays, resulting in some undesirable bahavior, such as assigning a float into an integer `pd.Series`.
+While Pandas permits arbitrary assignment, those assignments happen in-place, making getting the right derived type (when needed) difficult, and resulting in some undesirable bahavior.
+For example, a float assigned into an integer-typed `pd.Series` will simply have its floating-point components truncated.

 >>> s = pd.Series((-1, -1), index=('tau', 'down'))
 >>> s